Understanding your CPD requirements

 If your licence is suspended for less than 12 months

 You will be required to complete your CPD as if you had been active.
 This means you will need to make sure you complete the CPD requirements for both the calendar year in which you suspended your licence and the year in which you revive your licence — if they are different years.

 If you suspend your licence for 12 months or more

-However, you will need to complete CPD in the calendar year when you revive your licence.
-You will also need to complete a verifiable refresher course within 3 months of the date your licence is revived.
+You will need to complete CPD in the calendar year you revive your licence.
+You will also need to complete a verifiable refresher course within three months of the date your licence is revived.

 Refresher training involves one or more topics specified by REA for the purpose of updating the knowledge or skill of a licensee who revives a licence after a period of suspension for 12 months or more.
 Refresher training is delivered by an REA approved training provider.
 You have 3 months from the date your licence is revived to complete the training.